saltstack/salt/doc/topics/proxyminion/index.rst

 Because of the way pillar works, each of the salt-proxy processes that fork off the proxy minions will only see the keys specific to the proxies it will be handling.
-In other words, from the above example, only minioncontroller1 will see the connection information for dumbdevices 1, 2, and 3.
-Minioncontroller2 will see configuration data for dumbdevices 4, 5, and 6, and minioncontroller3 will be privy to dumbdevice7.

 Also, in general, proxy-minions are lightweight, so the machines that run them could conceivably control a large number of devices.
+To run more than one proxy from a single machine, simply start an additional proxy process with ``--proxyid`` set to the id to which you want the proxy to bind.
-The example above is just to illustrate that it is possible for the proxy services to be spread across many machines if necessary, or intentionally run on machines that need to control devices because of some physical interface (e.g. i2c and serial above).
+It is possible for the proxy services to be spread across many machines if necessary, or intentionally run on machines that need to control devices because of some physical interface (e.g. i2c and serial above).
 Another reason to divide proxy services might be security.
 In more secure